 All components of ArcGIS Enterprise are fully supported on virtual environments as long as they run on supported platforms.
 When running third-party applications with ArcGIS Enterprise, such as relational databases, the application must also be supported in a virtual environment.
 Check the third-party vendor for its virtualization support.

-The following virtualization environments are known to perform well with ArcGIS Enterprise:
+The following virtualization environments are known to perform well with ArcGIS Server:

 - VMware vSphere 5.5, 6.0, and 6.5